Real Estate Podcasting 101

 - Podcasting Directories: Several podcasting directories exist that help consumers find podcasts of interest to them - including Apple iTune.
 (Example)

 - Search and RSS: Because podcasts are audio files, it isn’t yet possible for search engines to search or understand their content, so exposing your podcasts as an RSS feed makes a lot of sense.
 Die hard geeks can visit Podcast411 for a complete podcasting RSS how-to.
-Wordpress plug-ins and other tools also exist to help bloggers expose their podcasts as RSS.
+WordPress plug-ins and other tools also exist to help bloggers expose their podcasts as RSS.
 (Example)

 Tools and Services: